 A pedestrian can be defined as anyone who is not traveling in a motor vehicle.

-This term is not limited to those who are travelling on foot, but includes cyclists, skateboarders, and rollerbladers as well.
+This term is not limited to those who are traveling on foot but includes cyclists, skateboarders, and rollerbladers as well.
 Whether your car is your primary means of transportation or not, chances are you are a pedestrian at some point every day.

 Pedestrian Accident Injury Statistics